kodemore/chocs-cache/README.md

     })
 ```

-> Keep in mind etag values MUST BE unique per REST endpoint and per content type to avoid cache collisions.
+> Keep in mind e-tag values MUST BE unique per REST endpoint and per content type to avoid cache collisions.

 ## Using cache vary

-To allow cache system better understand your intention it is recommended to use `cache_vary` attribute.
+To allow the cache system better understand your intention it is recommended to use the `cache_vary` attribute.
-You can read more about `Vary` header [here](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Vary)
+You can read more about the `Vary` header [here](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Vary)

 ```python
 import chocs